 Performance Considerations

-Although jQuery animations are easy to implement, they can sometimes be less efficient than CSS animations, especially on mobile devices.
-To maintain performance, follow these tips:
+Although jQuery animations are easy to implement, they can sometimes be less efficient than CSS animations, especially on mobile devices where performance is crucial.
+To maintain optimal performance, follow these tips:

 - Use